linediconsine/TangoFlux/README.md

 ![cover-photo](assets/tangoflux.png)

-## Quickstart
-TangoFlux is a Text To Audio (TTA) Model that is capable of generating stereo audio up to 30 seconds at 44.1kHz in about 3 seconds.
+TangoFlux can generate stereo audio for up to 30 seconds at 44.1kHz in about 3 seconds.

 ## Training TangoFlux
 We use the accelerate package from Hugging Face for multi-gpu training.
 Run accelerate config from terminal and set up your run configuration by the answering the questions asked.
 We have default an accelerator config in the configs folder.